DereckExists/DereckExists/README.md

 * ☕ A coffee fan, but doesn't drink coffee a lot
 * ❤️ Loves [Victor Mono](https://github.com/rubjo/victor-mono) font and [Catppuccin](https://github.com/catppuccin) theme
 * 📬 I always look at my mail.
 You can mail me!
-* 📖 Learning Japanese, Spanish & Italian
+* 📖 Learning Japanese, Spanish & Italian in my freetime
+* 🎵 Absolutely loves music, suggest new songs to me.
+I would love it!

 ## 💙 Technologies 💙
 <h3>Programming Languages - Frameworks</h3>